 Travel Period: 8th Apr - 13th May 2019!!!!!
 (Guaranteed / Booking Open)

 Single room supplement: US$ 230/net extra per person

 The above cost includes the following services:

 ✓Airports pick up and drop by private vehicle in Kathmandu transfers

-✓Staff costs including their salary, insurance, equipment, domestic airfare, food and accommodation for all staff
+✓Expenses for all Staff including their salary, insurance, domestic airfare, transportation, food and accommodation

 ✓Medical First Aid Kit (carried by your guide)